Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/lambda_function/python_deployment.md

     }

 ```
-The above lambda function will simply prints `event.name` value as an ouput.
+The above Lambda function will simply prints `event.name` value as an ouput.